Two Iranian fighters killed in Syria - Iranian agencies

 Four Iranian commanders were killed this month fighting in Syria, and an IRGC commander was killed in June.

-(Writing by Parisa Hafezi; Additional reporting by Sylvia Westall in Beirut; Editing by Kevin Liffey)
+(Writing by Parisa Hafezi; Additional reporting by Sylvia Westall in Beirut, bozorgmehr Sharafedin in Dubai; Editing by Kevin Liffey)